What is a prediction market

 - Be easy to use and accessible to everyone.

 This condition has already been met by many government currency and crypto applications, from betting exchanges to consumer financial products.

 Censorship resistant and anonymous

 When prediction markets had to use government currency, they could be censored and participants could be identified.
 Crypto changes this.

-Before crypto we have only had prediction markets that are run by centralized organizations.
+Before crypto we have only had prediction markets that were run by centralized organizations.
 These organizations have been censored from hosting markets that are politically or legally sensitive.

 Intrade was censored from offering commodity price prediction markets by the Commodity Futures Trading Commission.
 The Pentagon was censored from running prediction markets about events in the middle east by Congresspeople [New York Times] [Wikipedia].